 Over time, cloak designs have been changed to match fashion and available textiles.

-During the Early Anglo-Saxon period, a short, fur-lined cloak was designed so that the skin of the animal faced outward and the fur brushed against the undergarments.
-The cloak opened either at the front or at the right shoulder and was fastened with a brooch, usually circular in shape.
+During the Early Anglo-Saxon period, a short, fur-lined cloak was designed so that the animal’s skin faced outward and the fur brushed against the undergarments.
+The cloak opened either at the front or the right shoulder and was fastened with a brooch, usually circular in shape.
 Cloaks could also be closed by tying, lacing, or using a clasp made of thorn, bones, wood, or horns.

 The word cloak comes from Old North French cloque meaning “travelers’ cape,” literally “a bell,” due to the garment being bell-like shape.